shri50/shri50/README.md

 A passionate self-taught Data Scientist from india. my passion for AI/ML lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 NOW
-- 🏢 I'm currently working at BBI
+- 🏢 I'm currently working at Apco Holdings
 BIO
 - 👀 I’m interested in AI/ML/DL, Blockchain
 - 🌱 Area of working Deep Learning, Computer Vision